obsidianmd/obsidian-help/en/Advanced topics/Mobile app beta.md

 #### iCloud

 When creating a vault, you can choose an existing vault on your iCloud Drive, or create a new one there.
 This lets you open this vault from iCloud Drive on other devices.

+#### Technical note on third party sync, Working Copy, and other storage locations on iOS.

+Currently Obsidian does not support Working Copy, or other similar apps that exposes a virtual file system through FileProvider.
+This is due to a technical limitation in iOS's sandboxing and API.

+iOS's cross-app file sharing model is well designed for an app to open, lock, and work with a single file at a time.
+It does not seem to be designed for an app to work simultaneously with an entire folder, recursively monitoring all of its subfolders.
+This means that for simple markdown editors, it's no problem, but Obsidian is so much more.
+Backlinks, tags, the file explorer, link auto-completion, live embedded notes, quick switcher, etc, all works off the entire hierarchy of files, so Obsidian will be extremely buggy when working with such a folder.

+If you're an experienced iOS developer who knows how to properly recursively monitor a folder obtained from `UIDocumentPickerViewController`, feel free to reach out.